ccoenraets/forcejs/README.md

-# ForceJS
+# ForceJS -- ECMAScript 6 Version

-### REST Library for the Salesforce Platform
+### Salesforce REST SDK

 ForceJS is a micro-library that makes it easy to use the Salesforce REST APIs in JavaScript applications.
 ForceJS allows you to easily login to Salesforce using OAuth, and to manipulate your Salesforce data using a simple API.

-ForceJS is similar to [ForceTK](https://github.com/developerforce/Force.com-JavaScript-REST-Toolkit), but has no jQuery dependency and comes with an AngularJS version ([ForceNG](https://github.com/ccoenraets/forceng)).
+ForceJS is a lightweight library and has no dependency.

 The main target for ForceJS are applications running on your own server (Heroku or elsewhere) and Cordova/Mobile SDK applications.

+## ES6 branch

+This branch is where the ECMAScript 6 version of ForceJS is being developed.
+Key characteristics of this version:

+- ForceJS is now loaded as an ES6 module
+- Use of ES6 promises instead of callbacks.

 ## Browser and Cordova without Code Changes